alexandertrefz/essence/packages/website/diagnostics.md

 A Function that is not passed as an Argument must write its return Type.

+## Documentation

+A `§§` block above a Declaration documents it.
+These are always Warnings — the Program compiles either way, and what is wrong is the description rather than the code it describes.

+### `missing-documentation-separator`

+A `@param` or `@returns` tag carrying its text on its own line ran the two together.
+The two are separated by an em-dash — `@param other — the String to add` — so that the name and its description stay legible in the source.
+A tag that leaves its text to the lines below it needs no separator.
+The text is lifted onto the Parameter either way.

+### `unknown-documentation-parameter`

+A `@param` named something the Declaration below it does not take.
+Such a tag attaches to nothing, and used to be rendered into every Hover regardless — a description of a Parameter that the reader could not find.
+A name is matched against each Parameter's external name first and then its internal one, and an `overload` block's own Documentation may name a Parameter of any of its Overloads.

 ## The Compiler as a program

 These are not about a Program at all — they are about the run.
 They carry no